PROVIDER CREDENTIALING FOR MEDICAL FACILITIES

 What is provider credentialing?

 The definition of provider credentialing is the process of reviewing licensed health professionals’ qualifications to ensure they have the required training and experience to effectively and safely practice medicine.
 These provider credentialing requirements include education, licenses, specialty certificates, training, and residency.
 This must be completed every time a provider starts at a new practice or moves to a new state.
 Then providers must complete payer applications to enroll with insurance plans and be granted privileges to perform specific procedures.
-After all that’s done, providers can finally start work.

 How long does it take to credential a provider?